Trespasses (TV series): Production

 The series was commissioned by Channel 4 in August 2024.
-It is produced by Wildgaze Films and adapted by Ailbhe Keogan of the Louise Kennedy 2022 novel Trespasses.
+It is produced by Wildgaze Films and adapted by Ailbhe Keogan from the Louise Kennedy 2022 novel Trespasses.
 The series is produced by Maria Mulhall, and directed by Dawn Shadforth who is also an executive producer.
 Amanda Posey is an executive producer for Wildgaze Films, as is Finnola Dwyer, Kennedy, and Gillian Anderson, who also has a starring role.

 As well as Anderson, the cast includes Tom Cullen, Martin McCann, Gerard McCarthy and Lola Petticrew.

 Filming took place in Finaghy, Ballymena and Holywood, County Down in November 2024.

 Broadcast

 The series began broadcasting on Channel 4 on 9 November 2025.

+Reception

+Trespasses was well received by critics.
+In The Independent, Nick Hilton praised Lola Petticrew's performance as "captivating".
+In The Guardian, Jack Seale described Petticrew as making "the tension between Cushla’s energy and cold reality at first rousing, then heartbreaking".
+Another writer in The Guardian, Rhik Samadder, described the series as "a handsome drama, full of painful beauty", and highlighted Gillian Anderson's portrayal of Cushla's mother, Gina, as inhabiting the role.
+Michael Hogan in the Evening Standard described Anderson's characterisation as "heartbreaking" and drew attention to Petticrew's "luminous talent".

+The review aggregator website Rotten Tomatoes reported a 88% approval rating with an average rating of 7.4/10 based on 17 critic reviews.
+Metacritic, which uses a weighted average, assigned a score of 71 out of 100, based on 6 critics, indicating "generally favorable" reviews.

+Accolades

+In January 2026, the series was nominated at the Irish Film & Television Awards for best drama, with Ailbhe Keogan nominated for best script, and Lola Petticrew nominated for best actress.
+It was nominated for Limited Drama series at the British Academy Television Awards.
+Cinematographer Ryan Kernaghan won for Photography & Lighting: Fiction at the British Academy Television Craft Awards.

+In September 2026, Cullen received best actor nomination at the BAFTA Cymru Awards.